Aids in the diagnosis of amebic keratitis in conjunction with clinical findings

 Analytical Sensitivity/Limit of Detection:

--The limit of detection (LOD) determined with serial dilution of cultured Acanthamoeba cysts (counted using a hemocytometer) was considered to be 1 cyst per processed sample.
+-The limit of detection (LOD) determined with serial dilution of cultured Acanthamoeba cysts (counted using a hemocytometer) is 1 cyst per processed sample.

 -The LOD established using genomic DNA spiked into contact lens solution/minimal essential transport media is 1.26 target copies/mcL.

--The LOD established using genomic DNA spiked into fresh tissue matrix is 6.5 target copies/mL.
+-The LOD established using genomic DNA spiked into fresh tissue matrix is 6.5 target copies/mcL.

--The LOD established using genomic DNA spiked into FFPE tissue matrix is 5.7 target copies/mL.
+-The LOD established using genomic DNA spiked into FFPE tissue matrix is 5.7 target copies/mcL.

 Analytical Specificity: